 Caramel – FA: FA Caramel is used at a low percentage here and works more as an enhancer than an actual caramel flavor.
 It helps bring everything together and adds a bit of depth to the mix.

 Cinnamon Danish Swirl – CAP: A cinnamon roll concentrate that is heavier on the cinnamon and easy on the pastry.
 It is a must-have when going after its profile, but also one of the least offensive ways to add a bit of cinnamon in your mixes when used under 1%.

 Fuji Apple – FA: THE apple you need.
 FA’s Fuji is by far the most popular around, and hints of it can be found in most apple e-liquids you have tried.
 Simply put, no other apple concentrate would have worked better in this recipe.

-Liquid Amber – FA: Liquid Amber is used with fruits to add a baking effect, and in some cases to boost the jam side of things.
-Can easily take over a mix so don’t overdo it: in most cases something like 0.25-0.5% is enough.
+Liquid Amber – FA: Liquid Amber is used with fruits to add a baked effect, and in some cases to boost the jam side of things.
+Can easily take over a mix so don’t overdo it: in most cases, something like 0.25-0.5% is enough.
 Used here to bake the apple and turn it into a sauce.

 Bavarian Cream – TPA: One of the most versatile flavors available, TPA’s Bavarian cream lends a characteristic creamy (and slightly eggy) background to your mixes.
 Works with almost every flavor profile.
-A DX version is available, which is slightly different due to the lack of diketones, but workable as a substitute in some cases.
+A DX version is available, which is slightly different due to the lack of diketones but works as a substitute in some cases.

 Cheesecake (Graham Crust) – TPA: This diketone-free Cheesecake emphasizes the graham crust, making it an ideal pairing to Capella’s NY Cheesecake.
 It can also be used on its own as a lighter cheesecake flavoring, light on the mascarpone.
 Used here at 1%, it is added to strengthen the mix and not as a cheesecake flavoring.